 Because an obligation to arbitrate a dispute is created by contract, the arbitration agreement must require confidentiality for the obligation to be enforced against participants.
 Rent–A–Center, West, Inc. v.
 Jackson, 561 U.S. 63, 130 S. Ct.
-2772, 2776, 177 L.Ed.2d 403 (2010) (holding that arbitrations are a creature of habit and the parties to the contract can agree on procedures to govern the arbitration).
+2772, 2776, 177 L.Ed.2d 403 (2010) (holding that arbitrations are a creature of contract and the parties to the contract can agree on procedures to govern the arbitration).
 If the contract requires that the parties and arbitrator keep the fact of the arbitration and its results confidential, then that obligation is enforceable.

 The FAA governs the enforcement of arbitration agreements, and mandates that the parties’ agreement be enforced as written.
 9 U.S.C. §§ 1-2 (agreements to arbitrate “shall be valid, irrevocable, and enforceable, save upon such grounds as exist at law or in equity for the revocation of any contract”).
 The U.S. Supreme Court has agreed that one of the primary purposes of the FAA is to ensure enforcement of private arbitration agreements according to their own terms.
 Stolt-Nielsen S.A. v.
 AnimalFeeds Int’l.
 Corp., 559 U.S. 662, 682 (2010).

 Make sure your arbitration agreement treats the subject of confidentiality if it is important to you.
 For more guidance on how to write a better arbitration agreement, see this post.